TalorLangnas/TalorLangnas/README.md

 ## 💼 Highlighted Projects
 Below are some of the key projects I have worked on:
 <br />
-### ⏩ Final Year Project: Encrypted Traffic Classification Using the Forward-Forward Algorithm [🔗](https://github.com/TalorLangnas/ff_project)
+### ⏩ Final Year Project: Forward-Forward Algorithm for Encrypted Traffic Classification [🔗](https://github.com/TalorLangnas/ff_project)
   - Final BSc project in Computer Science at Ariel University, Israel.
 The project investigates the Forward-Forward (FF) Algorithm, proposed in Geoffrey Hinton's Paper, as an alternative to backpropagation.
 The primary goal is to evaluate the FF model's performance on a VPN-encrypted traffic dataset and compare it against state-of-the-art machine learning models.
 ### 🛡️ SecUnity [🔗](https://github.com/Secunity-LTD/secunity_flutter/tree/main/SecUnity_2)
   - A Flutter and Firebase-based application designed to optimize the management of security teams in community environments.
 It provides robust functionalities for         scheduling, task assignment, and incident reporting, enhancing operational efficiency and team collaboration.